We want your visitor experience to be as easy and as fun as possible.

 A. We are a light-filled, colorful, vibrant learning space for children age 0-13, filled with interactive exhibits not found anywhere else in this region.
 We offer experiences in physics, science, art, technology, design, with places to create, build and explore

 Q: What age group is the Museum appropriate for?

 A: Our Museum exhibits are designed for ages ranging from 0-13, and we offer programming and volunteer opportunities for older children.
 All children under the age of 13 must be accompanied by an adult, and all adults must be accompanied by a child

 Where is the Museum located?
 Where is the entrance?

 A: The Museum is located in the historic landmark Bathouses on the Boardwalk at Playland Amusement Park.
 We are not part of the Playland facility, but you should park in the Playland lot.
 Our entrance is located on the Boardwalk side of the Bathhouses - identifiable by the two white towers overlooking the beach.
 Just head towards the beach from the parking lot and follow the signs

 Q: Is the Museum for little kids only, or can big kids enjoy it too?

-A. The Museum can be enjoyed by children with their caregivers from ages 0-13.
+A. The Museum can be enjoyed by children with their caregivers from ages Toddlers -12.
 Our exhibits are designed to challenge children of every age group.
 Visitors of multiple ages can all participate in their own way.
-We do however have a dedicated area for pre-walkers called Toddler Beach for gross motor play and safe risk taking (back to top)
+We do however have a dedicated area for pre-walkers called Toddler Beach for gross motor play and safe risk taking

 Q: Is the Museum ADA compliant?